 There are a few forms of debt consolidation loans, any one of which should, at the very least, give you a better interest rate that what credit card companies charge.

 - Debt consolidation loans.
 Banks make these loans, but their best rates are for customers with high credit scores who want secured loans.
 That means putting up a car, home or property to secure the loan.
 Experts advise getting an unsecured loan and credit unions might be the best place to find one with an acceptable interest rate.
 Credit unions can play with their lending requirements, especially if you’ve been a good customer.
-Online lenders will make these loans, too, but the rates may be too high for it to make sense.
+Lenders can consolidate debt online, too, but the rates may be too high for it to make sense.

 - Home equity loans.
 The fact that you are willing to put your home up as collateral assures that you will get a far lower interest rate on the loan than what you’re paying the card companies.
 However, if you get behind on payments – and your payment history suggests that is a strong possibility – the lender could foreclose and you would lose your house.
 Big risk, big reward.